kkurenkov/dpi-fpga-systems/README.md

 # dpi-fpga-systems
-repo with example for fpga-systems
+DPI - Direct Programming Interface. repo with example for fpga-systems.